 Is Thesis Together suitable for me?

-Where and when are the weekly writing sessions held?
+When and where are the writing group meetings held?

 Short answer: You bring your laptop and work on your thesis.

-- Say ‘hi’ to your fellow thesis writers and tell each other what you’re working on.
+- In future meetings, say ‘hi’ to your fellow thesis writers and tell each other what you’re working on.
 What’s going well, and what is more of a struggle?
 This helps break the ice.

 - Work on your thesis.